canidlogic/lilac/doc/lilac_draw.md

 In short, the colorizer combines the brightness of the input RGB value with the color of the tint to form the output value.

-To disable the colorizer, set a tint value of FFFFFF.
+To disable the colorizer, omit the tint value.
 In this case, no colorization step will be performed.
-If no tint value is provided, the special value of FFFFFF is assumed, which will disable the colorizer.

 The texture index is an unsigned integer that selects one of the texture files that was passed to the Lilac program.
 A value of one selects the first texture file, two selects the second, and so forth.
 This texture index will only be used for pixels that are shaded but not covered by the pencil.
 For pixels that are covered by the pencil, the second texture will always be selected, and the texture index in the shading record will be ignored.